Jaren Jackson Jr. Player Props: Grizzlies vs. Mavericks

 Jaren Jackson Jr. Insights vs. the Mavericks

-- Jackson's opponents, the Mavericks, have one of the NBA's slowest tempos with 99.6 possessions per game, while his Grizzlies rank 18th in possessions per game with 104.5.
+- Jackson's Grizzlies average 104.4 possessions per game, which ranks 18th among NBA teams, while the Mavericks are one of the league's slowest with 99.5 possessions per contest.

-- Conceding 113.2 points per contest, the Mavericks are the 14th-ranked squad in the league defensively.
+- Defensively, the Mavericks are 14th in the league, giving up 113.2 points per game.

-- On the boards, the Mavericks are ranked 18th in the NBA, allowing 43.9 rebounds per contest.
+- On the boards, the Mavericks are ranked 18th in the NBA, allowing 43.9 rebounds per game.

-- The Mavericks are the ninth-ranked team in the NBA, giving up 24.6 assists per contest.
+- The Mavericks are the ninth-ranked team in the NBA, conceding 24.6 assists per game.

-- The Mavericks are the best team in the NBA at allowing threes, giving up 11 made 3-pointers per game.
+- The Mavericks concede 11 made 3-pointers per game, best in the NBA.

 Jaren Jackson Jr. vs. the Mavericks